-- 5.1.1 FHDC The Council will provide accurate information to the homeowners about the services they receive, the costs of those services and any amounts due in payment.
-Information provided will be clear and transparent and conform to legislation and current best practises. - 5.1.2 The day to day service charges are raised to cover a proportion of the expenditure in connection with maintaining and managing the properties and/or estates accordingly. - 5.1.3 The service charges paid by the leaseholders and shared owners are variable and cover all elements of expenditure incurred by FHDC-the Council in maintaining and managing the properties and/or estates.
-Elements of expenditure can include (but not limited to): - costs for repairs to reserved parts of the building and/or estate - lighting, and electricity - · grounds maintenance and cleaning - · major works, insurance and ground rent; or - Management by FHDC-the Council or their its appointed agent/s.
+- 5.1.1 The Council will provide accurate information to the homeowners about the services they receive, the costs of those services and any amounts due in payment.
+Information provided will be clear and transparent and conform to legislation and current best practice. - 5.1.2 The day-to-day service charges are raised to cover a proportion of the expenditure in connection with maintaining and managing the properties and/or estates. - 5.1.3 The service charges paid by the leaseholders and shared owners are variable and cover all elements of expenditure incurred by the Council in maintaining and managing the properties and/or estates.
+Elements of expenditure can include (but are not limited to): - Costs for repairs to reserved parts of the building or estate - Lighting and electricity - Grounds maintenance and cleaning - Insurance - Management by the Council or it's appointed agent(s)